Thursday, May 24, 2012

-Pints for Prostates Portland Pale Ale Invitational Celebrates America's Favorite Beer Style
+Pints for Prostates Portland Pale Ale Invitational Beer List Released

-Tickets for the Portland Pale Ale Invitational are $30 and will be available online starting on March 1 at http://www.pintsforprostates.org/ or through the secure link at eTix.
+Tickets for the Portland Pale Ale Invitational are $30 and are available online at http://www.pintsforprostates.org .
 All net proceeds support the mission of the Pints for Prostates campaign.
+Only 500 tickets for this special event will be sold.

 “We are excited about the brewers that have agreed to take part and the world class pale ales they will be pouring.
 Beer fans will get the chance to try a wide variety of pale ale styles in a single session,” said Megan Flynn, publisher and editor-in-chief of Beer West magazine.
 “Pale ales have become America’s favorite type of craft beer.
 This event salutes the passion brewers and beer drinkers have for pale ale.”